Warning, this post is long! If you’re just looking for a two-sentence summary here it is:

 Maintain a cadence of accountability

 This is the hardest one for me personally!
-This one is where execution actually happens because accountability is the powerful element that will help you achieve your ONE thing in the midst of the raging whirlwind.
+This one is where execution actually happens because accountability is the powerful element that will help you achieve your ONE thing – what really matters – in the midst of the raging whirlwind.

 Two are better than one, especially when it comes to combat and with accountability we aren’t alone, you see?
 Accountability to a common goal over an extended period of time, even when there are setbacks and failures, is THE difference the authors identified between a successful and failed execution.
 In other words, you could get all the other things right but miss this one and FLOP.
 Yikes!

-Walking through this 6 step process has helped me focus on what’s most important and reach more of my goals over the last several months.
+Walking through this 6 step process has helped me focus on what really matters and reach more of my goals over the last several months.
 I hope this process helps you as well!